ekbotekaustubh/namaste-react/README.md

     - There are many hooks but following two you will use more
     - useState()
         - Whenever state variable changes, react re-render the component
+        - Never create useState variables outside your component.
+It will throw error.
+        - Try to call hooks on the top, as there will be inconsistency and code look ugly.
+        - Never create useState inside if condition, this can create inconsistency in your code.
+        - Never create useState inside loop, condition, function.
+You can create them inside component at top.
     - useEffect()
+        - useEffect hook has 2 parameters
+            - Callback function
+            - Dependency array
+        - useEffect get called after every render of that component.
+        - Dependency array is not mandatory.
+        - So if dependency array is not passed then, useEffect get call after every render.
+        - If dependency array is passed, but it is empty, then useEffect is called after initial render.
+And it renders just once.
+        - If dependency array is passed and not empty, then useEffect will get called every time dependency get changed.
+        - For Ex.
+          ```
+          useEffect(() => {
+            console.log("useEffect called");
+          }, [buttonName])
+          ```
+        - Dependency is nothing but a state variable.
 - React uses reconciliation algorithm.
 Also known as React fiber.
     - In React 16, new algorithm come, known as React fiber.
     - It is a new way to update the dom